zappmonkey/reactphp-sqlite/README.md

 in memory or persist to a simple, portable database file.
 Its lightweight design makes it an ideal candidate for an embedded database in portable (CLI) applications, test environments and much more.
-This library provides you a simple API to work with your SQLite database from within PHP.
+This library provides a simple API to work with your SQLite database from within PHP.
 Because working with SQLite and the underlying filesystem is inherently blocking, this project is built as a lightweight non-blocking process wrapper around it, so you can query your data without blocking your main application.